gayatribopche/c/README.md

 "# c"
 This is my first git repository

+Hi gyatri !